 Neurogenesis has since been implicated in depression and a number of other disorders.
-Hundreds of publications have been published in the last two decades about the role of neurogenesis in the mechanism of action of antidepressants.
+Hundreds of peer-reviewed articles have been published in the last two decades about the role of neurogenesis in the mechanism of action of antidepressants.

 To the authors surprise, aerobic exercise at both low and high-temperatures increased neurogenesis compared with aerobic exercise at normal temperatures.